 Utilizes a comprehensive approach addressing the underlying principles of disease processes.
 Includes etiology, epidemiology and theories related to pathogenesis.
 Focuses on the differentiation of pathophysiological findings and identification of treatment modalities. *Note: NR 605F is designed for Family Nurse Practitioner (FNP) students and NR 605N is designed for Neonatal Nurse Practitioner (NNP) students.

-Presents a framework for systematic data collection, precise recording, accurate physical and psychosocial assessment and communication of data reflecting the health status of the patient and family.
-Facilitates an analysis of cultural, occupational, and environmental factors that are integral to an understanding of the patient's and family's physical and psychosocial wellbeing.
+Provides a framework for systematic data collection, organization, precise recording, accurate physical and psychosocial assessment, and communication of data reflecting the health status of the patient and family.
+A holistic perspective facilitates an analysis of cultural, occupational, and environmental factors integral to an understanding of both the patient and family?s physical and psychosocial wellbeing.
 Provides the student an opportunity to develop advanced skills necessary to evaluate deviation from the normal assessment.
 Includes practice advanced physical assessment skills in simulated clinical settings.
 NOTE: Graduate standing or permission of Program Director required.

 NR 640 - Adv Practice Roles/Concepts

 Addresses a variety of concepts essential to advanced nursing practice.
 History and role development within advanced nursing practice and primary care are examined.
 Family theory and dynamics integral to advanced nursing practice are explored.
 Standards of advanced practice nursing are defined and practiced.

 Integrates core concepts in nursing for the nurse practitioner.
 Builds on the skill set essential for independent practice.